matthiasware/PeakFLOPS/Readme.md

 ```
 By execution, we measure 27.2GFLOPS, which means we doubled the number of FLOPS by just using our second execution unit.

 So far we only maximized the instruction throuput.
-In order to get to the Theroretical  Peak FLOPS, we need consider one more thing: Instruction latency.
+In order to get maximize our experimental FLOPS, we need consider one more thing: Instruction latency.

+According to [3], the latency of an instruction is the delay, that the instruction generates in a dependency chain.
+The measurement unit is clock cycles.

-As mentioned before, the througput for the ```_mm256_fmadd_ps``` instruction is 2 on independent calculations and the instruction latency is 4 (see [3]).
+As mentioned before, the througput for the ```_mm256_fmadd_ps``` instruction is 2 on independent calculations and the instruction latency according to [3] is 4.
 In our case we started two operations simultaniously but had to wait for 4 cycles until the operations completed.
 In order to maximize our experimental PEAK Flops, we want to start 2 independent instructions per cycle for each execution unit.
 This means we need 4 x 2 = 8 independent operations:

 ```c++